treyhunner/treyhunner.github.com/source/_posts/2020-11-16-short-python-screencasts-for-$50-slash-year.markdown

 These screencasts will all be focused on Python itself, not on third-party libraries.
 So I won't do screencasts on Pandas, Numpy, Django, or other third-party libraries.

-**How many screencasts will be freely shareable?**
+**Will the screencasts be freely shareable?**
-Some screencasts will limited to subscribers and some will be available to non-subscribers, but I don't know what the breakdown will be yet.
+Some screencasts will be limited to subscribers and some will be available to non-subscribers, with a yet-to-be-decided breakdown between the two.

 ### You'll also get get occasional Python exercises